mbuel/BibleStudy/TorahToday/RevelationPart1.md

 The tabernacle God promised to build, **AMONG THE PEOPLE** to establish His kingdom is **HERE AT HAND**.

 This is the end of part I - next I'll start going through the book in linear order, explaining the parallel passages.
+I'll also try explaining the onion layers, and the dreams God has shown me to help me understand what will happen next.